TypeScript and Jasmine playground

 npm install --save-dev typescript ts-node @types/node

-To test TypeScript installation, we will use a very basic example that it should be enough.
+To test TypeScript installation, we will use the following three files:

 // main.ts